STRONGSea

 Photo by Stefano Signorini

-STRONG SEA - Survey and TReatment ON Ghost nets SEA LIFE - is a project funded under the LIFE program, priority area Nature and Biodiversity, on the funds established in the 2014-2020 programming.
-The project formally started in December 2021 and has a duration of 5 years.
+STRONG SEA - Survey and TReatment ON Ghost Nets SEA LIFE - is a project funded by the LIFE Programme, under Priority Area Nature and Biodiversity, with funds allocated for the 2014-2020 programming period.
+Officially launched in December 2021, the project spans a duration of 5 years.

-The aim of the project is to protect and improve the conservation status of the priority grassland habitat of Oceanic Posidonia and habitat Reefs coralligenous, both included in Directive 92/43 / EEC and in the network of Natura 2000 sites.
-These habitats were chosen for their high ecological and environmental value and for their representativeness in the study area.
+The project aims to enhance the conservation status of the priority habitats, Posidonia oceanica meadows, and Coralligenous Reefs, both designated under Directive 92/43/EEC and within the Natura 2000 website network.
+These habitats were selected due to their significant ecological and environmental value and their prevalence within the study area.

-The study area of the project includes the Gulf of Asinara and the North West coast of Sardinia.
+The project's study area encompasses the Gulf of Asinara and the northwestern coast of Sardinia.

-Habitat of the prairies of Oceanic Posidonia.
-Oceanic Posidonia L. Delile is a marine phanerogam, endemic to the Mediterranean Sea.
-It forms large meadows, characterized by variable density, which can extend from the surface up to about 40 m deep (Pérès and Picard, 1964).
-The prairies of P. oceanica represent a very complex and well-structured biocenosis, characterized by a high biological variability of the plant and animal communities that compose it (Buia et al., 2000).
-They constitute important areas of nursery for numerous species of fish and represents a refuge for a large number of organisms, including numerous species of Fish, Cephalopods and Crustaceans, also of considerable economic importance (Francour, 1997).
-Grasslands play an extremely important role as a pole of biodiversity, hosting about 20-25% of all species present in the Mediterranean Sea.
+The Posidonia oceanica meadows.
+The Posidonia oceanica L. Delile comprises marine phanerogamous plants, endemic to the Mediterranean Sea.
+It forms extensive meadows with variable density, ranging from the surface to depths of approximately 40 meters (Pérès and Picard, 1964).
+The meadows of P. oceanica represent a very complex and well-structured biocenosis, hosting a highly diverse and wide range of plant and animal communities (Buia et al., 2000).
+They serve as crucial nursery areas for numerous fish species and provide a refuge for various organisms, including a wide variety of fish, cephalopods, and crustaceans, which hold significant economic value (Francour, 1997).
+Moreover, these meadows serve as vital biodiversity hubs, supporting approximately 20-25% of all Mediterranean species.

 The Project in the EU database